TnTech-ECE/S25_Team1_MyCapstoneProject/Conceptual Design/Conceptual Design.md

 # Introduction

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In modern military and defense operations, maintaining reliable communication is critical for effective command and control.
+In modern military and defense operations, maintaining reliable communication is critical for effective command and control.
 However, in contested environments where radio frequency (RF) communications are disrupted or unreliable, alternative methods are necessary to establish secure and persistent connectivity.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Cable Installation Robot for Contested Environments (CIRCE) is a semi-autonomous robotic system designed to deploy Ethernet cables, restoring communication links while minimizing risk to personnel.
+The Cable Installation Robot for Contested Environments (CIRCE) is a semi-autonomous robotic system designed to deploy Ethernet cables, restoring communication links while minimizing risk to personnel.
 CIRCE consists of three primary components: CirceBot, the robotic platform responsible for physically deploying the cable; CirceSoft, the path-planning software that directs CirceBot’s movements; and a hardline communication interface, which enables telemetry transmission and control without relying on RF signals.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Designed for GPS-denied environments, CIRCE ensures precise cable installation while maintaining continuous, secure communication.
+Designed for GPS-denied environments, CIRCE ensures precise cable installation while maintaining continuous, secure communication.
 The system autonomously navigates to designated waypoints, deploys up to 100 yards of Ethernet cable, and maintains real-time telemetry with CirceSoft.
 By integrating advanced navigation techniques, semi-autonomous control, and a robust cable-handling mechanism, CIRCE enhances operational efficiency and provides a resilient communication solution in contested environments.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;By integrating advanced navigation techniques, semi-autonomous control, and a robust cable-handling mechanism, CIRCE enhances operational efficiency and provides a resilient communication solution in contested environments.
+By integrating advanced navigation techniques, semi-autonomous control, and a robust cable-handling mechanism, CIRCE enhances operational efficiency and provides a resilient communication solution in contested environments.

 ---

 # Fully Formulating the Problem

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Establishing reliable communication in contested environments is a significant challenge for military and defense operations.
+Establishing reliable communication in contested environments is a significant challenge for military and defense operations.
 While the inability to use radio frequency (RF) communications is often seen as the primary issue, an equally critical challenge is deploying alternative solutions—such as hardwired connections—without exposing personnel to unnecessary risk.
 Manual cable installation in hostile or GPS-denied environments is both dangerous and inefficient, making an automated solution highly desirable.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;CIRCE is designed to address this challenge.
+CIRCE is designed to address this challenge.
 Traditional solutions to communication disruptions in contested environments have relied on ad hoc RF workarounds, which are vulnerable to jamming, interference, and detection by adversaries.
 In contrast, CIRCE provides a robust, hardwired communication deployment system that eliminates these vulnerabilities.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;By leveraging a semi-autonomous robotic platform, CIRCE efficiently and safely lays Ethernet cables in environments where human-operated solutions would be impractical or hazardous.
+By leveraging a semi-autonomous robotic platform, CIRCE efficiently and safely lays Ethernet cables in environments where human-operated solutions would be impractical or hazardous.
 Unlike manual deployment, which requires personnel to operate in high-risk areas, CIRCE autonomously navigates GPS-denied environments while maintaining precise cable installation under remote guidance.
 Additionally, by eliminating reliance on RF signals, CIRCE ensures secure and uninterrupted communication links, even in the most challenging operational conditions.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The system must meet specific design requirements and constraints to ensure reliable performance in real-world conditions.
+The system must meet specific design requirements and constraints to ensure reliable performance in real-world conditions.
 These specifications, along with the key considerations shaping CIRCE’s development, are critical to creating an effective solution for restoring communication infrastructure in environments where traditional methods fail.
 The following outlines these requirements, constraints, and their origins:

 - CirceBot shall be designed to receive and execute commands in the format supplied in the CirceSoft2CirceBot.proto spec from CirceSoft, and transmit telemetry data in the CirceBot2CirceSoft.proto spec to CirceSoft.
 It shall accept planned paths in the specified format and follow those paths to its objective.
 (Disclaimer: CIRCESOFT is the computer science side of this project in which a team will develop said software.
 The job of the ECE team is to build the robot to receive the inputs from CIRCESOFT)
     - The customer, DEVCOM, has specified that CirceBot shall use their provided software (CIRCESOFT) and format for data telemetry processing and communication.